hendrikgit/nwn_sqlite/readme.md

 * Clone this repo
 * A sqlite3 library (like libsqlite3 on Debian) needs to be installed on your system (or see the last point)
 * Run `nimble build -d:release`
-* For creating a static binary use the nimble tasks defined in [mod2sqlite.nimble](mod2sqlite.nimble).
+* For creating a static binary use the nimble tasks defined in [nwn_sqlite.nimble](nwn_sqlite.nimble).
 Run `nimble musl`.
 This assumes you are on Linux.

 ## Table schemas
 Schemas for the tables in the sqlite3 database file that will be written.